Call us now +44 (0)1794 830005

 Why Roller Skating?

-As there are a wide range of roller skates available, it’s vital to know exactly what type of roller skate you need before purchasing.
+As there are a wide range of roller skates available, it's vital to know exactly what type of kids' roller skate you need before purchasing.
 There are three main types of rollerskates:

 • Hard-boots are perfect for beginner skaters and people who are really rough with their skates.
 They're designed to take a giant beating and are perfect for roller hockey.
 The high boot offers excellent ankle support.
+We tend to recommend these for younger kids, mainly because they're so durable.

-• Money– There’s little point spending more money than necessary however it is worth remembering that the quality of skates will vary depending on how much you spend.
+• MoneyThere's little point spending more money than necessary however it is worth remembering that the quality of skates will vary depending on how much you spend.
 Higher end models will generally be constructed from stronger, lighter materials and higher quality bearings and wheels (which give you a faster, smoother ride).

-• Age– If you’re looking at purchasing skates for kids, it may be worth looking at the adjustable skates we have to offer as they’ll save you having to constantly replacing your child’s skates as they grow.
-If you’re feet have stopped growing, we’d recommend getting a fixed size boot.
+• AgeIf you're looking at purchasing skates for kids, it may be worth looking at the adjustable skates we have to offer as they'll save you having to constantly replacing your child's skates as they grow.
+A hard boot is also likely to be more hard-wearing for beginners.
+If your feet have stopped growing, we'd recommend getting a fixed size boot.

 • Wheels- Quad skates usually come with 62mm wheels for a low, stable center of gravity.
-Larger wheels will allow you to travel faster although it’ll be harder to maneuver.
+Larger wheels will allow you to travel faster although it'll be harder to maneuver.
 Smaller wheels will be slower to accelerate but are great for nimble movements.
-It’s also important to consider the hardness of your wheels.
+It's also important to consider the hardness of your wheels.
 The hardness of a wheel is measured in durometers.
 Lower numbers indicate a softer wheel whilst higher numbers indicate a harder wheel.
 Softer wheels provide better grip although they will need replacing sooner.
-For first-time riders, we’d recommend getting wheels around 62mm 82A.
+For first-time skaters, we'd recommend getting wheels around 62mm 82A.

 • Trucks- Most rollerskate trucks are constructed from aluminium alloy or nylon & Fiberglass composites.
 Metal trucks are stronger and lighter however as they cost more are typically found on higher-end models.